CristinaNRR/ExperimentalRoboticsLab/README.md

 Inside the folder script of the same package I implemented the state machine 'state_machine.py', that leads the whole process.
 This node communicates with the action client publishing target positions expressed as a list of integers(as shown inside the msg folder).
 The state machine makes use of some data: inside the workspace the file 'param.yaml' can be found, which contains default data that will be stored in the parameter server once the program is executed.

- In the first x line we can find the representation I decided to use in order to associate each room with a color.
+ In the first 6 line we can find the representation I decided to use in order to associate each room with a color.
 If we consider the first line:

 Closet: [-5.41, 2.48, 'F', red_ball]

-I described each room with a list of arguments, the first two indicates the (x,y) coordinates of the room(extracted using Rviz), the third indicates if the room as already been discovered by the robot, while the last simply associate the room to a ball as required.
+I described each room with a list of arguments, the first two indicates the (x,y) reference coordinates of the room(extracted using Rviz), the third indicates if the room as already been discovered by the robot, while the last simply associate the room to a ball as required.
 With the following line I simly created a list with the rooms of the apartment

 rooms: ['red_ball', 'green_ball', 'blue_ball', 'black_ball', 'magenta_ball', 'yellow_ball']